Start-up support for female entrepreneurs

 You may find it helpful to identify a mentor from within the sector that you have chosen, who can be a role model and adviser - see benefits of business mentoring.

-Women in Business (WIB) offer a free mentoring programme and may be able to connect you to someone from your sector.
+Women in Business (WIB) offer a mentoring programme and may be able to connect you to someone from your sector through the members directory.